bkleinen/bkleinen.github.io/classes/ss2020/info2/labs/lab-11.md

 Also answer the following questions in your report:
 * Part 1, A, 1: Put the transition diagrams in your report, as well as the description of the languages
 * Part 1, A, 2: Which test cases did you chose?
-* Part 1, B: Draw transition diagrams for all three Finite Automata.
+* Part 1, B: Put the transition diagrams in your report.
 * Part 2: Each of the algorithms has a location marked with //step.
 In your report, note down the state of the array at this location for each time the algorithm passes this line.